Sai-Ganesh19/Excel_Sales_Analysis/README.md

-# 🌸 Ferns & Petals Sales Analysis (Excel Project)
+# E-Commerce Sales Analysis (Excel Project)

-This project analyzes sales data from **Ferns & Petals (FNP)** to understand customer behavior, product performance, and festival-driven demand patterns.
+This project analyzes sales data from **Ferns & Petals (FNP) - E-Commerce Data** to understand customer behavior, product performance, and festival-driven demand patterns.
 The goal is to build a **compact and interactive Excel dashboard** using Power Query, Power Pivot, and DAX.

 ---